Cat Dandruff: Identifying The Causes & Best Treatment Solutions

 Healthier Diet

-Make sure the cat food you're providing them with is high quality with proper nutrients, including omega-3 fatty acids which they can get from salmon oil.
-If you suspect that your cat may be allergic to their cat food, reach out to a vet to figure out what’s causing the reaction.
+Please ensure the cat food you're providing them with is high quality and has proper nutrients, including omega-3 fatty acids, which they can get from salmon oil.
+If you suspect your cat may be allergic to their cat food, contact a vet to figure out what’s causing the reaction.
+The culprit is more than likely the carbohydrate "fillers" in the current brand you're feeding them.
+Find a brand with fewer carbs and high protein content.

 More Brushing